Koredotcom/docs/docs/xo/API/conversation-details-summary-api.md

 <b>Note</b>: If the session ID is available, the call ID is not mandatory & vice versa.
 If both are present, the session ID is considered.

+!!! warning "Session ID Use Case"

+    If the session ID is available, the call ID is not mandatory & vice versa.
+If both are present, the session ID is considered.

 ## Sample Response